Daedalus: Ebonite Eyedropper

 Eyedropper filling; Silicone grease is necessary to ensure a proper airtight and ink-tight seal between grip section threads and barrel.

-This pen will also be able to fit Nemosine, Pilot and Goulet nibs with a Zebra G nib unit (if you manually remove the Zebra G), but the flow may be very wet.
+With a little fiddling, this pen will also be able to fit Nemosine, Pilot and Goulet nibs with the existing Zebra G nib unit (if you manually remove the Zebra G), but the flow may be very wet.
 If you want to be able to swap out the Zebra G nib and feed with a JoWo Fine screw-in nib unit or a Pilot extra fine screw in nib unit, you can purchase one of them from the parts page.

 Convertors or cartridges will not fit.